oracle-livelabs/apex/oci-document-understanding/intro/introduction.md

 - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

 *Note: This workshop assumes you are using Oracle APEX 24.1.*

 ### Downloads

-Click here (to be linked) to download the completed application. **Note**: Once you've imported the application, remember to generate web credentials and input your own OCI account information when utilizing the OCI Document Understanding REST Data Source.
+[Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/oic-library%2Foci-doc-understanding.sql) to download the completed application. **Note** : Once you've imported the application, remember to generate web credentials and input your own OCI account information when utilizing the OCI Vision REST Data Source for Image Classification and Text Detection.

 ## Acknowledgments

-- **Author** - Roopesh Thokala, Senior Product Manager ; Ankita Beri, Product Manager
+- **Author** - Roopesh Thokala, Senior Product Manager; Ankita Beri, Product Manager
 - **Last Updated By/Date** - Ankita Beri, Product Manager, June 2024